Nick Senzel Player Props: Reds vs. Cubs

 Nick Senzel At The Plate

-- Senzel has picked up an RBI in 40.0% of his games this year, with more than one RBI in 12.3% of his games.
-He has also produced three or more runs in two contests.
+- Senzel has driven home a run in 26 games this year (39.4%), including more than one RBI in 12.1% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.